changbowen/check_snmp/README.md

 **Keep the folder at the same directory with the script so the MIB files can be loaded correctly.**

 The script is developed and tested on Python 3.5 against a few Dell PowerEdge servers (iDRAC 9) and HPE ProLiant DL380 Gen9 (iLO 4).

+And of course you need to have snmp installed with `sudo apt install snmp`.

 As one of my earliest Python projects, feel free to fork and make your own improvements.

 --------------